 Information and Assistance

-For questions concerning the Learning Analytics Fellows Program or support in conducting scholarly research on student learning, please contact George Rehrey at the Center for Learning Analytics and Student Success.
+For questions concerning the Learning Analytics Fellows Program or support in conducting scholarly research on student learning, please contact George Rehrey, Director, Center for Learning Analytics and Student Success.

 For specific questions concerning availability of analytical data please contact Linda Shepard at the Office of Bloomington Assessment and Research.